 KRH Mobile Mammography

-We have retired our Winkley Women’s Coach and will begin service late summer 2020 with a brand new custom built mobile bus for 3-D breast imaging & bone density scanning.
+We have retired our original coach, the Winkley Women’s Coach, and will begin service late summer 2020 with a brand new custom built mobile bus for 3-D breast imaging & bone density scanning.
 3D MammographyTM is an extraordinary technology that lets your doctor see breast tissue in a way never before possible.
 3DTM imaging captures multiple slices of the breast, all at different angles.
 The images are brought together to create a crystal-clear 3DTM reconstruction of the breast.
 The radiologist is then able to review the reconstruction, one thin slice at a time, almost like turning pages in a book.
 That makes it easier for doctors to see if there’s anything to be concerned about.
 And there’s less chance for a cancer to hide behind overlapping tissue.
 Our sites where 3-D mammo is supported are…

 Thank you to our generous donors throughout Northern Montana who’ve helped us make this service to our many sites throughout our state possible.
 Our current sites of service are Eureka, Polson, Cutbank, Shelby, Choteau, Conrad, Malta, Townsend, Fort Benton, and Browning.